Jnthn-Umali/Jnthn-Umali/README.md

 # 👋 Hi there, I'm Jonathan!

-I'm a developer exploring modern technologies across web, mobile, and software development.
-I enjoy building practical projects that solve real-world problems and continuously improving my skills across both front-end and back-end systems.
+I'm a developer working across web, mobile, and intelligent systems.
+I build real-world applications, including an AI-powered assistive system using computer vision (YOLO) and OCR to help visually impaired users understand their surroundings.

 ---